 TIMSS 2014/15 is the sixth in a cycle of studies designed to measure trends in science and mathematics achievement at the middle primary and lower secondary levels.
-For this cycle of TIMSS, New Zealand is testing Year 9 and Year 5 students in 2014.
-The students will be tested towards the end of their school year; in Southern Hemisphere countries around November and in Northern Hemisphere countries around May 2015.
+For this cycle of TIMSS, New Zealand tested Year 9 and Year 5 students in October and November 2014.
+The students in the Northern Hemisphere countries were tested towards the end of their school year around May 2015.

 |Key Facts: TIMSS 2014/15|

 |When:||October and November 2014 for Year 5 and Year 9 students in New Zealand.|